tetratelabs/istio-0to60/docs/traffic-shifting.md

 We are telling Istio to check an HTTP header:  if the `user-agent` is set to `debug`, route to v2, otherwise route to v1.

-Open a new terminal and apply the above resource to the cluster; it will overwrite the currently defined virtualservice as both yamls use the same resource name.
+Open a new terminal and apply the above resource to the cluster; it will overwrite the currently defined VirtualService as both yaml files use the same resource name.

 ```{.shell .language-shell}
 kubectl apply -f customers-vs-debug.yaml